bgosselin/ACI-Learning-Modules/Foundation/APIC Interfaces.md

 	ls /aci/tenants/ExampleCliTenant/networking/private-networks/
 ```

 Take a look at the file path to where this Private Network was created.
-It is actually a subfolder of the new Tenant we created.
+It is actually a subfolder of our new Tenant.
 This is expected since the Tenant 'contains' all the componenets of our network in ACI.